juehling/tres_coi_analysis_2019_ms/README.md

 	- *common_name*: common name of arthropod family
 	- *sources*: sources of information about the arthropod family
 	- *Notes*: notes about arthropod family's larval stage.
-- *coi_2019_genus_IDs_for_code.csv*: populated outside of R. Contains list of genera for families with "both" for larval habitat.
-Only genera for which larval stage habitat could be identified are included.
-Columns are as follows:
-	- *family_lh*: family and larval habitat of the specific genus, separated by an underscore
-	- *family_genus*: family and genus, separated by an underscore
-	- *life_history_genus*: habitat of larval stage for this genus
-	- *Notes*: notes about the genus
-	- *Sources*: sources of information about the genus
-- *coi_2019_genus_IDs.xlsx*: populated outside of R. Contains list of genera for families with "both" for larval habitat.
-Contains all genera in each "both" family, including those for which no information about larval habitat could be found.
-Columns are as follows:
-	- *family*: family
-	- *genus*: genus
-	- *life_history_genus*: habitat of larval stage for this genus
-	- *Notes*: notes about the genus, including notes when very little information could be found about genus
-	- *Sources*: sources of information about the genus

 # Column names of raw data files (stored in *1_raw_data*) and metadata file (*s_info.csv*)